 THE BENEFITS OF HOMEMADE CASHEW VEGAN MAYO

 First, remember homemade dressings only last one week refrigerated.
-Unlike processed foods, you are not using preservatives.
-So, make sure the amount you make will be used in a 7-day span.
+Second, unlike processed foods, you are not using preservatives.
+So, make sure to use the vegan cashew mayo within 7-days.

 MAKE A BATCH OF VEGAN CASHEW MAYO AND USE IT FOR RECIPES ALL WEEK LONG!